 - Time in Saddle:On average from 5 to 7 hours daily.

 - Riding Ability:Suitable for strong intermediate to experienced riders.
 All riders must be physically fit and confident on forward moving horses at all gaits outside an arena.

 - Accommodation:The first and last night of the ride guests will be staying in a traditional riad (similar to a boutique hotel).
-For the remaining night’s of the ride whilst in the desert guests will be camping in two-man tents (tents, mattresses and pillows are provided but guests need to bring their own sleeping bags).
-A bucket with warm water will be available for washing (please bring a flannel cloth) and portable chemical toilet will be available while in the desert, but there will be times when you’ll need to go behind a bush.
-On the fourth night of the itinerary guests will stay in a nomadic camp (rooms with beds available, electricity in rooms to charge electronics).
+For the remaining nights of the ride, while in the desert, guests will be camping in two-man tents (tents, mattresses and pillows are provided but guests need to bring their own sleeping bags).
+A bucket with warm water will be available for washing (please bring a flannel cloth) and a portable chemical toilet will be available in the desert, but there will be times when you’ll need to go behind a bush.
+On the fourth night of the itinerary, guests will stay in a nomadic camp (rooms with beds available, electricity in rooms to charge electronics).
 If rustic camping is not your thing, this ride probably won’t suit.

 - Ride Length:8 days, 7 nights with 6 riding days

 - Inclusions:The price includes twin-share accommodation, all meals from dinner on day 1 through to breakfast on day 8, riding, and round trip transfers from Ouarzazate to Zagora on the first and last days of the itinerary.

 - Exclusions:International and regional flights and travel insurance (compulsory).